bigtoga/Examples/Cloud - Azure/AZ-500/01 - Manage identity and access (30-35%)/21 - Azure AD Connect.md

 - Requires P1 or P2
 - Removes need to set up on-prem SSPR solution

+Password writeback provides:

+Enforcement of on-premises Active Directory password policies.
+When a user resets their password, it is checked to ensure it meets your on-premises Active Directory policy before committing it to that directory.
+This review includes checking the history, complexity, age, password filters, and any other password restrictions that you have defined in local Active Directory.

+Zero-delay feedback.
+Password writeback is a synchronous operation.
+Your users are notified immediately if their password did not meet the policy or could not be reset or changed for any reason.

+Supports password changes from the access panel and Office 365.
+When federated or password hash synchronized users come to change their expired or non-expired passwords, those passwords are written back to your local Active Directory environment.

+Supports password writeback when an admin resets them from the Azure portal.
+Whenever an admin resets a user’s password in the Azure portal, if that user is federated or password hash synchronized, the password is written back to on-premises.
+This functionality is currently not supported in the Office admin portal.

+Doesn’t require any inbound firewall rules.
+Password writeback uses an Azure Service Bus relay as an underlying communication channel.
+All communication is outbound over port 443.

+✔️ To use SSPR you must have already configured Azure AD Connect in your environment.

 # Pass-through Authentication

 Supports user sign-in into all web browser-based applications and into Microsoft Office client applications that use modern authentication.